Confirmation: A Distance Learning Opportunity

 We have heard everything from, “Your picture goes on the wall,” to “It’s all about New York.”
 Well, yes, it IS partially about those things…but really it is so much more.

-As our children’s bodies and minds mature, they are able to do things they couldn’t in earlier years AND are able to think and process through ideas in ways that they simply had no capacity to do when younger.
+As our children’s bodies and minds mature, they are able to do things they couldn’t in earlier years and are able to think and process through ideas in ways that they simply had no capacity to do when younger.
 That includes thinking/feeling about their own Jewish identities and how those identities mesh with their emerging sense of self.

-Over 150 years ago, early Reform Jews understood this building-block of psychological growth, and established the ceremony of Confirmation.
+More than 150 years ago, early Reform Jews understood this building-block of psychological growth, and established the ceremony of Confirmation.
 It was meant to achieve three goals: a) be a group experience; b) be for boys and girls; and c) be an opportunity to explore issues of “heart and head” (soul and mind) in an adult fashion.

 This has and continues to be the purpose of Confirmation at B’nai Jehudah.
 For those who accept the obligation to struggle with questions/issues of God, Torah, and Israel, there are the two perks of New York and being on our Confirmation wall.
 But both are only symbols of a greater accomplishment: of understanding who we are as Jewish individuals.